 If you’re off for just the weekend, a high daily sticker price might not seem that bad.
 But the price adds up quickly for a multi-day business trip or vacation.

 For example, seven days at the DIA parking garage will cost you $168.
-Seven days at ParkDIA can cost as little as $42.
-That’s a difference of more than $125.
+Seven days at ParkDIA can cost as little as $47.95.
+That’s a difference of about $120.
 Wouldn’t you rather spend that money on a great meal?

 Now let’s look at a few ways to bring that cost down even more (and leave you more $$ to spend on your trip).